aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 3. Add a chart with some data and specify your preferred chart type (`ChartType::Radar` in this case).
 4. Write the modified presentation to a PPTX file

-This Java code shows you how to create an radar chart:
+This PHP code shows you how to create an radar chart:

 ```php
   $pres = new Presentation();